gray bathroom in a log cabin

 Home is the place where everyone can fully relax and be themselves.
-It is the center for all of our main activities but sometimes we need a space that caters to our specific needs especially when it comes to husbands and wives.
-This is why his and her spaces were invented, to give each an area to call their own and that was tailored to function just for them.
-From bathrooms to bedrooms and even the home office, having something that functions for your unique lifestyle routine can make a big difference in how you accomplish your day to day tasks with minimal stress and maximum success.
-When designing for these spaces what should you include?
-What areas matter most and how do you create the perfect spot for both him and her within the same square footage?
+It is the center of all our main activities, but sometimes we need a space that meets our specific needs, particularly for couples.
+This is why his and her spaces were invented: to give each an area to call their own, tailored to function just for them.
+From bathrooms to bedrooms and even the home office, having something that functions for your unique lifestyle routine can make a big difference in how you accomplish your day-to-day tasks with minimal stress and maximum success.
+When designing for these spaces, what should you include?
+What areas matter most, and how do you create the perfect spot for him and her within the duplicate square footage?
 Let’s answer those questions for multiple areas within your home.

-When it comes to his and her spaces the bathroom is the first area that comes to mind.
+When it comes to his and her spaces, the bathroom is the first area that comes to mind.
 This is the one area of the home that is the most personal and private.
-It is also one of the most used spaces in the home which means it has a higher need for functionality as well as customization for each person sharing it.
-From styling hair to everyday hygiene, things often take place at the same time making his and her spaces essential.
-Carving out a section that is uniquely yours is important and through good design this can be accomplished with ease.
-Over the years the customization of bathroom spaces has evolved from merely adding a double sink to incorporating separate vanities and mirrors.
-Of course, a double vanity is still a great option especially when space is limited but consider extending it from wall to wall with a large countertop space capable of letting each person have a sufficient size for each of them.
-Replacing one long mirror from two individual ones can help make it feel personalized for those sharing the bathroom plus it allows you to add extra lighting which is a great benefit to any master suite.
-If the square footage allows, having separate master bathroom vanities ensures that no one is tripping over the other person to get the things they need during their daily routine plus it allows for everyone to have their own area to store their items.
-Be sure to talk with your designer about things that are important to each person’s routine such as a docking drawer that can accommodate your blow dryer or curling iron.
-Maybe you want to keep your counter clutter-free, adding extra drawers and spaces to keep things organized will be a must.
+It is also one of the most used spaces in the home, which means it requires greater functionality and customization for each person who shares it.
+From styling hair to everyday hygiene, many activities take place simultaneously, making these spaces essential.
+Carving out a section that is uniquely yours is important, and through good design, this can be accomplished with ease.
+Over the years, the customization of bathroom spaces has evolved from merely adding a double sink to incorporating separate vanities and mirrors.
+Of course, a double vanity is still a great option, especially when space is limited, but consider extending it from wall to wall with a large countertop to provide each person with sufficient space.
+Replacing a single long mirror with two individual mirrors can make it feel more personalized for those sharing the bathroom.
+Plus, it allows you to add extra lighting, a great benefit for any master suite.
+If the square footage allows, having separate master bathroom vanities ensures that no one is tripping over the other person to get the things they need during their daily routine, plus it allows everyone to have their own area to store their items.
+Be sure to talk with your designer about what’s important to each person’s routine, such as a docking drawer that accommodates your blow dryer or curling iron.
+Maybe you want to keep your counter clutter-free; adding extra drawers and spaces to keep things organized will be a must.
 Knowing what you need makes it easier to create the perfect plan for an amazing, functional, and stylish space.

-While this may be the least used area in the home, it is the one place where we store the things that are used daily such as our clothes which leads to the most popular his and her option for the bedroom, closet design.
-The closet plays a key role in the function of any bedroom as it is the main space where not just our clothing is stored but often blankets, accessories, and shoes end up as well.
-Poor planning tends to lead to a messy, dysfunctional closet that results in frustration for the occupants.
+While this may be the least-used area in the home, it is the one place where we store the things we use daily, such as our clothes, which makes it the most popular option for his and her bedroom and closet design.
+The closet plays a key role in the function of any bedroom, as it is the main space where not just our clothing is stored, but also blankets, accessories, and shoes.
+Poor planning leads to a messy, dysfunctional closet, leaving occupants frustrated.
 A few things to keep in mind when looking to build a new closet or redesign the old one are:

 • Large baskets